Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: I -- The Ergodic Case: Conclusion

 In this paper, we introduced two numerical algorithms for the solution of the optimal control of ergodic McKean-Vlasov dynamics also known as ergodic mean field control problems.
 We approximated the theoretical solutions by functions given by neural networks, the latter being determined by their architectures and suitable sets of parameters.
 This allowed the use of modern machine learning tools, and efficient implementations of stochastic gradient descent.

 The first algorithm is based on the specific structure of the ergodic optimal control problem.
 We provided a mathematical proof of the convergence of the algorithm, and we analyzed rigorously the numerical scheme by controlling both the approximation and the estimation error.
 The second method is an adaptation of the deep Galerkin method to the system of partial differential equations issued from the optimality conditions.

-We demonstrated the efficiency of these algorithms on several numerical examples, some of them being chosen to show that our methods succeed where existing ones failed.
-We also argued that both methods can easily be applied to problems in dimension larger than $3$, which is not the case with the existing technology.
-Finally, we illustrated the fact that, although the first algorithm is specifically designed for mean field control problems, the second one is more general and can also be applied to the partial differential equation systems arising in the theory of mean field games.
+We showed that it can also be applied to the PDE system arising in mean field games, even when the latter do not have a variational structure.

+Our numerical results support the idea that these methods can be used in large dimension.
+From here, several directions can be contemplated.
+First, using the same algorithms and architectures, it should be possible to obtain even better results with more time and better hardware (i.e. computational time and power).
+We view this work as a first step, and we tried to frame it so that it could be accessible to, and reproducible by a large community of researchers.

+Finally, we believe that it should be possible to design efficient methods by using known properties of the specific structure of the mean-field PDE system without assuming any knowledge of the form of the solution.
+The adjoint structure between the HJB and the Poisson equation is a case in point.